martinos/contribution-checklist/pulls.md

   - **Be friendly!** Everyone is working hard and trying to be effective.

   - **Have healthy expectations.** The workflow around Elm is optimized for throughput, not latency.
-This has tricky implications, so read more about it [here][].
+This has tricky implications, so read more about it [here](expectations.md).

-[here]: expectations.md

 ## Hall of Fame